-The artist’s first solo show in a US museum will bring together a newly commissioned work and recent works never before seen in New York.
+The artist’s first museum show in New York brings together a newly commissioned work and recent works never before seen in the US.

 South Galleries Get Directions